hugglesfox/hugglesfox/README.md

 ### Hi there 👋🦊

-I'm Hayley, I'm a red fox who has a facination in electronics and programming!
+I'm Hayley, I'm a red fox who has a facination of electronics and programming!

 I believe that in order to make IT sustainable we must build hardware and software which is open, modular and standardised.